pjtunstall/holocron/README.md

 Under construction.
 Early days.
 So far, I've just set up a little demo of the purely post-quantum system ML-KEM, aka Kyber.
 Yet to do:

-- Check that the divider is not used in the base 64 encoding.
 - Check hyphenation conventions of algorithm names.
 - Start separating code into functions.
-- Generate two quantum key pairs, one for Alice and one for Bob.
 - Add classical p256.
 - Turn prototype with hardcoded message into unit tests, then continue writing tests as I go along.
 - Accept command-line arguments and store public and private keys in text files.